Prosecutor: Three men had no cause to chase Ahmaud Arbery

 Bryan recorded Travis McMichael standing with a shotgun outside the driver's side door of his idling truck when Arbery approched on foot, then ran around the passenger side.
 They met in front of the truck, which blocked the camera's view, when Travis McMichael fired the first of three shotgun blasts.
 The video shows Arbery punching him and grabbing for the gun as two more shots are fired, then Arbery turns to try to run again before falling facedown in the street.

+He said residents of Satilla Shores were already nervous amid reports of thefts and suspicious people in the neighborhood when Arbery kept getting caught by cameras in the unfinished home — “a repeat offender who is coming at a time when he has absolutely no lawful reason to be there.”

+Sheffield said Arbery's frequent visits to the site made it reasonable to suspect he had stolen items from a boat the home’s owner kept in the doorless garage a short time before he installed the cameras.
+Then Travis McMichael had his own “horrifying experience,” Sheffield said, “when he encountered Arbery in the yard at night 12 days before the shooting.
+He breathlessly told a 911 dispatcher that Arbery had reached for his pocket as if he had a gun when confronted.

-Dunikoski noted Arbery never threatened the McMichaels during the chase, and he carried no weapons.
+Dunikoski noted that Arbery never threatened the McMichaels during the chase, and he carried no weapons.

 "You can’t bring a gun to a fistfight.
 It’s unfair, right?” the prosecutor said.